Henryw-Adappt/blazor-web-components/README.md

 CommonLibrary is an (ASP) C# library with common class declarations (Data) and event handlers/args (Events).
 It uses NSwag to convert its class declarations into a TypeScript client with types and classes.
 This client is imported into the ClientLibrary.

+Before building, run `npm i` in ClientLibrary to install its dependencies.

 To build:
-- Build and run CommonLibrary.
+1. Build and run CommonLibrary.
 It must be executed to generate the required TypeScript file.
-- Build ClientLibrary.
+2. Build ClientLibrary.
 It builds its JS files as part of the MSBuild process.
-- Build ServerApp.
+3. Build ServerApp.